James Randi Educational Foundation: History

+From 2003 to 2015, JREF annually hosted The Amazing Meeting (styled as The Amaz!ng Meeting), a gathering of scientists, skeptics, and atheists.
+Perennial speakers included Richard Dawkins, Penn & Teller, Phil Plait, Michael Shermer, and Adam Savage.

-In 2008 the astronomer Philip Plait became the new president of the JREF and Randi its board chairman.
-In December 2009 Plait left the JREF due to involvement in a television project, and D.J.
-Grothe assumed the position of president on January 1, 2010, holding the position until his departure from the JREF was announced on September 1, 2014.
+In 2008, the astronomer Philip Plait became the new president of JREF, and Randi became its board chairman.
+In December 2009, Plait left JREF due to involvement in a television project, and D.J.
+Grothe assumed the position of president on January 1, 2010, holding the position until his departure from the organization was announced on September 1, 2014.

-The San Francisco newspaper SF Weekly reported on August 24, 2009, that Randi's annual salary was about $200,000.
+The San Francisco newspaper SF Weekly reported in August 2009, that Randi's annual salary was about $200,000.

 Randi resigned from JREF in 2015.

+As of January 2024, JREF leadership consisted of: